 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Disclosure, visit this page.

 Your goal might be getting the Chase Sapphire Reserve® as your next credit card.
-This premium credit card has plenty to like, including a 50% travel redemption bonus, an array of 1:1 transfer partners, and an annual $300 travel credit, to name a few benefits.
-However, since the Sapphire Reserve has so many benefits, it can be hard to get.
+This premium Chase-backed credit card has plenty to like, including a 50% travel redemption bonus, an array of 1:1 transfer partners, and an annual $300 travel credit, to name a few benefits.

 Credit Score Needed for the Chase Sapphire Reserve

-Applying for the Chase Sapphire Reserve® with a minimum 740 credit score is recommended.
+The Sapphire Reserve won’t be hard to get if you have a good credit score and income.
+Applying for the Chase Sapphire Reserve® with a minimum 700+ credit score is recommended.
 This recommended score is the start of the excellent credit range (740 to 850) and is the highest score possible.

 With that being said, you can get approved with a lower score if the rest of your profile is competitive.
 For example, you have a high income or low monthly housing costs and don’t have a history of account chargeoffs or personal bankruptcy.

 Here are several data points from Chase Sapphire Reserve applications to see how likely you are to be approved for the Reserve card.
 With a good income of 100k+ and a credit score over 700, you have a good chance of approval.

 “I applied and was approved for a minimum $10K with a maximum APR.
 Chase checked with Experian where I already had 3 previous hard requests, the last one being a month ago.
 The FICO Score is 720.” — Cookiedough on 4/8/2023

 “I had applied over the weekend and didn’t receive an instant approval.
 I called the application status line and got the 2 week message.
 (After getting approved) from my account, I can see the following:

 - $18,600 starting limit (my biggest limit yet)